Quadrics in arithmetic statistics: Abstract

 More specifically, we combine the circle method with Bhargava's counting technique in order to give a general method that allows one to treat arithmetic statistical problems in which one is trying to count orbits on a subvariety of affine space defined by the vanishing of a quadratic invariant.

-We explain this method by way of example by computing the average size of $2$-Selmer groups in the families $y^2 = x^3 + B$ and $y^2 = x^3 + B^2$.
+We explain this method by way of example by sketching how to compute the average size of $2$-Selmer groups in each of the families $y^2 = x^3 + B^k$, giving full details in the case $k\equiv 1\pmods{6}$.

-In the course of the argument we introduce a smoothed form of Bhargava's aforementioned method, as well as a trick with which we formally deduce that the above averages are $3$ from knowledge of the averages over "unconstrained" families.
+In the course of the argument we introduce a smoothed form of Bhargava's aforementioned method, as well as a trick which allows us to compute the above averages from knowledge of the averages over "unconstrained" families.